sage-code/maj/README.md

 **technical:**

-Maj is using the _power of 3_ to organize words in propositions:
+Coincidental, Maj is using the _power of 3_ to organize itself:

 1. There are 3 kind of sentences: {interrogative, declarative, imperative};
 1. There are 3 kind of answers: { affirmative, negative, informative };
 1. There are 3 time periods: {past, present, future};
 1. There are 3 cases: {nominative, objective, possessive};
-1. There are 3 alphabets in Maj: Lowercase, Uppercase and Script;
-1. The alphabet has 3 x 3 x 3 = 27 distinct letters;
 1. There are 3 cost algorithms: {reading, writing, typing};

 **Read more about:** [basic grammar](basic.md)